FAQ

 Polar Bear - Canadian High Arctic

 For all species you must keep at least 5 metres between you and the animal in question.
-Several species, like Polar Bears, that are more vulnerable to disturbance, require greater distance (30 metres or greater).
+Several species, like Polar Bears, that are more vulnerable to disturbance, require greater distance (300-500 metres ).
 Landings will be rescheduled if a polar bear is spotted on land.

 What if I need to go to the toilet when ashore?